Find and Use Course Reserves

 - I'm an instructor, what do I need to know about placing items on course reserve?

-- Can I get help linking to course reserve items through my Canvas shell?
+- Can I get help linking to course reserve items through Canvas?

 No. Many instructors do not put textbooks on course reserve.

 Search the library catalog for your class number (to find Pre-Algebra course reserves, type in "Math 030") or by your instructor's last name.
 Ask for help at the Check Out Desk.